Alanzinho

 Alan Carlos Gomes da Costa (born 22 February 1983), commonly known as Alanzinho, is a Brazilian retired footballer who played as an attacking midfielder.

 His former clubs include Flamengo (2002–2003), America-RJ (2004), Paranoá (2005) and Stabæk (2005–2009).

-Club career
+Career

 Stabæk

-He played an important part during Stabæk's title winning season in 2008, winning both NISO's player of the year award – an award where every league player cast a vote – and the Kniksen midfield of the year award.
+Alanzinho played an important part during Stabæk's title winning season in 2008, winning both NISO's player of the year award – an award where every league player cast a vote – and the Kniksen midfield of the year award.

 On 15 May 2008, Alanzinho penned a three-year deal with Stabæk.

 Trabzonspor

-On 27 January 2009, Stabæk officially confirmed that they had agreed with Trabzonspor and that Alanzinho is free to go to Turkey to undergo a medical and agree on personal terms.
+On 27 January 2009, Stabæk officially confirmed that they had agreed with Trabzonspor and that Alanzinho was free to go to Turkey to undergo a medical and agree on personal terms.
 He signed an official contract for Trabzonspor on 28 January 2009, his contract lasts for 3 1/2 years until the summer of 2012.

 He scored his first goal against Galatasaray.

 Balıkesirspor

-In July 2014, he signed a new contract with the newly promoted team, Balıkesirspor.
-The contract is for 2 years.
+In July 2014, Alanzinho signed a contract with newly promoted team Balıkesirspor.
+The contract was for two years.